rednafi/digressions/_posts/python/2020-03-12-python-dataclasses.md

 >>> False
 ```

-You can see the above code prints out `True` despite the intances have different `y` and `z` attributes.
+You can see the above code prints out `True` despite the instances have different `y` and `z` attributes.

 ## Adding Methods